Behavioral segmentation examples: 10 advanced segments for increasing engagement and conversion

 Here’s what Megan Edwards, email marketing manager at Tecovas, recommends doing behind the scenes to set yourself up for a record-setting BFCM.

-Your turn: Visit our help center to learn how to create a holiday shoppers segment in Klaviyo.
+Your turn: Visit our Help Center to learn how to create a holiday shoppers segment in Klaviyo.

 Launching a new version of a popular product?
-“Create a segment of individuals who purchased that specific product, and let them know a v2 is now available,” Bhatia suggests.
+“Create a behavioral segment of individuals who purchased that specific product, and let them know a v2 is now available,” Bhatia suggests.

 “You probably want everyone to know about your new product,” Kress Rowe acknowledges.
 But the idea here, she says, is that based on what customers have bought in the past or even just viewed or added to cart, “you want some people to know about it even more than others.”